agl-alexglopez/heap-allocator-workshop/docs/programs.md

  .././obj/time_rbtree_clrs -s 200000 -e 300000 -s 300001 ../scripts/time-insertdelete-100k.script
 ```

-- The above command is for timing 100 thousand insertions, `free()`, and 100000 thousand removals, `malloc()`, from our tree.
+- The above command is for timing one-hundred thousand insertions, `free()`, and one-hundred thousand removals, `malloc()`, from our tree.
 - Notice that we use the `-s` flag to start timing on a line number and the `-e` flag to end our timer.
-- We also must start our timer after ten thousand `malloc()` requests to set up a scenario where we can insert 100 thousand nodes into the tree.
+- We also must start our timer after two-hundred thousand `malloc()` requests to set up a scenario where we can insert one-hundred thousand nodes into the tree.
 - This program can time multiple sections of a script as long as they do not overlap and will output the timing result of all requested sections.
 - We will get a helpful graphs that highlight key statistics about the heap as well.